Enochfrimps033/IOS-Projects/PokedexApp/README.md

 Pokédex is a SwiftUI iOS app that connects to a RESTful API to fetch and display Pokémon data.
 The app includes user authentication, asynchronous networking, JSON decoding, searchable Pokémon lists, type-based sections, detail views, and capture/release functionality.

-> **Note:** This project was built for CMPSC 475 as a networking-focused iOS assignment.
-The local FastAPI backend was provided for the assignment, and this project focuses on building the SwiftUI client that communicates with that API.

 ---

 ## Overview